Realistic Blur Synthesis for Learning Image Deblurring: RSBlur Dataset

 \section{RSBlur Dataset}

-Our proposed RSBlur dataset provides real blurred images of various outdoor scenes, each of which is paired with a sequence of nine sharp images to enable the analysis on the difference between real and synthetic blur.
+Our proposed RSBlur dataset provides real blurred images of various outdoor scenes, each of which is paired with a sequence of nine sharp images to enable the analysis of the difference between real and synthetic blur.
 The dataset includes a total of 13,358 real blurred images of 697 scenes.
-For our analysis, we split the dataset into training, validation and test sets with 8,878, 1,120 and 3,360 blurred images of 465, 58 and 174 scenes, respectively.
+For our analysis, we split the dataset into training, validation, and test sets with 8,878, 1,120, and 3,360 blurred images of 465, 58, and 174 scenes, respectively.
 Below, we explain the acquisition process and other details of the RSBlur dataset.

-To collect the dataset, we built a dual camera system (\Fig{our_system}) as done in \cite{jsrim-ECCV2020,Zhong_2020_ECCV,Zhong_2021_arxiv,Zhong_2021_CVPR}.
-The system consists of one lens, one beam splitter, and two camera modules with imaging sensors so that the camera modules can capture the same scene sharing one lens.
-The shutters of the camera modules are carefully synchronized so the modules can capture images simultaneously (\Fig{acqusition_process}).
+To collect the dataset, we built a dual camera system (\Fig{our_system}(a)) as done in \cite{jsrim-ECCV2020,Zhong_2020_ECCV,Zhong_2021_arxiv,Zhong_2021_CVPR}.
+The system consists of one lens, one beam splitter, and two camera modules with imaging sensors so that the camera modules can capture the same scene while sharing one lens.
+The shutters of the camera modules are carefully synchronized in order that the modules can capture images simultaneously (\Fig{our_system}(b)).
 Specifically, one camera module captures a blurred image with a long exposure time.
 During the exposure time of a blurred image, the other module captures nine sharp images consecutively with a short exposure time.
 The shutter for the first sharp image opens when the shutter for the blurred image opens, and the shutter for the last sharp image closes when the shutter for the blurred image closes.
 The exposure time of the fifth sharp image matches with the center of the exposure time of the blurred image so that the fifth sharp image can be used as a ground-truth sharp image for the blurred one.

-The blurred images are captured with a 5\% neutral density filter installed in front of a camera module to secure a long exposure time as done in \cite{Zhong_2020_ECCV}.
-The exposure times for the blurred and sharp images are 0.1 and 0.005 seconds, respectively.
-We captured images holding our system in hand so that blurred images can be produced by hand shakes.